cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GMAIL.7.1v0.1
 Protect against domain spoofing based on similar domain names SHALL be enabled.

-- Rationale
-  - Attackers commonly try to trick users into going to a malicious site by using similar domain names.
+- _Rationale:_ Attackers commonly try to trick users into going to a malicious site by using similar domain names.
 This policy helps protect the organization and users from this type of attempted compromise.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1434: Internal Spearphishing](https://attack.mitre.org/techniques/T1434/)